Strategy11/formidable-forms/readme.txt

 * Recipe Reviews Form

 = I'd like access to all advanced form, view, and reporting features.
 How can I get them? = You can get access to more features, integrations, and support by <a href="https://formidableforms.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">upgrading to our Pro version</a>.
-Purchasing a Pro license gets you access to the full version of Formidable Forms, priority support, and Formidable Forms Add-ons!
+Purchasing a Pro license gets you access to the full version of Formidable Forms for more advanced contact forms, Formidable Views, graphs and stats, priority support, and Formidable Forms Add-ons!

 == Changelog ==
 = 3.04.03 =